MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-advanced.md

 ## History size

 This sets the number of lines above the ones displayed in the window you can scroll back to.
+The maximum history size is `32767`.

 **Property name:** `historySize`